Shohojdhara/atomix/docs/README.md

 Everything you need to get up and running with Atomix quickly.
 - [Installation Guide](./getting-started/installation.md) - Complete setup instructions
 - [Quick Start Tutorial](./getting-started/quick-start.md) - 5-minute tutorial
-- [Migration Guide](./getting-started/migration.md) - Migrate from other systems

 ### 🎨 [Design Tokens](./design-tokens/README.md)
 The foundation of the Atomix Design System - colors, spacing, typography, and more.